From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Related Work

 \subsection{Image Layer Decomposition}

 Layer decomposition enables flexible element-wise image editing that is infeasible with single-layer images.
 However, high-quality layer-annotated datasets remain scarce in the open-source community.
 MULAN~\cite{tudosiu2024mulan} provides a large-scale dataset with RGBA layers, but these are generated using off-the-shelf detection, segmentation, or inpainting models, and their quality is not guaranteed.
 LayerDiffuse~\cite{zhang2024transparent} and Alfie~\cite{quattrini2024alfie} repurpose diffusion models to synthesize RGBA layers.
 In our work, we leverage MULAN and LayerDiffuse as foreground layer data sources.
 LAYERDECOMP~\cite{yang2025generative} is a recent method explicitly targeting the layer decomposition task.
-The key distinction between LAYERDECOMP and our approach lies in training philosophy: LAYERDECOMP fully fine-tunes a Diffusion Transformer (DiT) on a close-sourced large-scale dataset, whereas we reveal the close relationship between inpainting and layer decomposition, and show that the latter can be achieved via lightweight fine-tuning on a pre-trained inpainting model, requiring significantly less data and computational cost.
+However, LAYERDECOMP requires full fine-tuning on a large scale high-quality dataset, making it impractical for general users with limited resources.
+In contrast, our method introduces lightweight LoRA-based fine-tuning strategy with multi-modal context inputs.
+This allows us to re-purpose existing pre-trained inpainting models for layer decomposition without large-scale training and democratize the capability to a broader range of users.